-- a) Make lessons fun and appropriate for different learning styles (VAK). - b) Where possible provide active and more practical work to engage challenging pupils. - c) Make lessons different and unusual - d) Minimise the fear of failure - e) Pace, variety and challenge - f) Ensure and regularly assess the learning that is taking place. - g) Create a stimulating learning environment - h) Building in competition can often instil motivation and engagement.
+- a) Make lessons fun and appropriate for all learner - b) Where possible provide active and more practical work to engage challenging pupils - c) Keep lessons regular so that children know what to expect: feedback, retrieval etc - d) Minimise the fear of failure - e) Pace, variety and challenge - f) Ensure and regularly assess the learning that is taking place. - g) Create a stimulating learning environment - h) Building in competition can often instill motivation and engagement.